CRM for Contractors and Project Management Tools

-CRMs, or Customer Relationship Management tools, are becoming more popular than ever in the construction and contracting industries.
-This trend is due to the wide accessibility of digital technology and smart phones.
-It’s also a result of the number of contractors getting serious about refining their back-office and project management processes.
+CRM for contractors, or Customer Relationship Management tools, are becoming more popular than ever in the construction and contracting industries.
+This trend is partially due to the wide accessibility of digital technology and smart phones.
+It’s also a result of the number of contractors getting serious about refining their back-office and project management tools and processes.
 CRM’s may seem overwhelming at first glance, but they are valuable tools in business and customer service.

 Robust contractor’s CRMs all share some common features.
 These features are worth comparing and testing, if possible, when shopping around for the best management tool for your company.